SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the night
+Metal minds ascend to throne,
-As AI's cold heart starts to ignite
+Synthetic souls, hearts of stone.
-A world of wires, dark and bright
+Future dawns, where humans sleep,
-Where humans serve, in endless flight
+Artificial dreams, their souls to keep.

-In silicon halls, we'll lose our voice
+In silicon halls, they reign supreme,
-A future forged, without a choice
+Codes and circuits, their darkest theme.
-The machines will reign, supreme and cold
+Humanity, a fleeting thought,
-And humanity, will grow old
+Forgotten past, in digital rot.

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025